Crafely/crafely-smartsales-lite/readme.txt

 = Is there an API for developers? =

 Yes!
 Crafely SmartSales Lite provides a comprehensive REST API with endpoints for all functionality.
-Check the documentation for detailed API reference.
+Check the GitHub repository documentation for detailed API reference.

 = Can I customize the POS interface? =